aws-powertools/powertools-lambda-java/docs/utilities/custom_resources.md

 ```

 In both of these scenarios, the custom resource can return the same `physicalResourceId` it received in the CloudFormation event, or a different `physicalResourceId`.
-Semantically an `UPDATE_COMPLETE` that returns the same `physicalResourceId` it received, means that the existing resource was updated successfully.
+Semantically an `UPDATE_COMPLETE` that returns the same `physicalResourceId` it received indicates that the existing resource was updated successfully.
 Instead, an `UPDATE_COMPLETE` with a different `physicalResourceId` means that a new physical resource was created successfully.
 ```mermaid
 flowchart BT